henrikstengaard/hst-imager/src/Hst.Imager.ConsoleApp/readme.md

 Hst Imager will only allow access to removable or USB attached physical drives.

+## Source and destination paths

+Source and destination paths in Hst Imager console commands supports physical drive and image file paths.

+Only a few imaging commands can only be used image file paths.

 ## Imaging commands

 ### List physical drives